 Higher Weighted DRGs

-Hospitals may submit requests for Higher Weighted Diagnosis-Related Group (DRG) assignments directly to their Medicare Administrative Contractor (MAC) for processing and payment.
+Hospitals may submit requests for Higher Weighted Diagnosis-Related Group (HWDRG) assignments directly to their Medicare Administrative Contractor (MAC) for processing and payment.
 All such requests granted by the MAC are subsequently selected by the Centers for Medicare & Medicaid Services (CMS) for BFCC-QIO review on a post-payment basis.
 As specified in 42 CFR §412.60(d)(2) and 42 CFR §476.71, BFCC-QIOs review hospital-requested Higher Weighted DRG assignments for medical necessity, quality, and DRG validation.

 The purpose of DRG validation review is to ensure that the diagnostic and procedural information and the discharge status of the patient matches both the attending physician’s description and the information contained in the patient’s medical record.